cudmore/pie/trigger_app/readme.md

 # Trigger App

 A dead simple zero configuration app that uses GPIO input to start a trial and then receive frames.
+Do not use/run this at the same time as the main PiE server.

 ## Install